ohg

 }

-Slider
+Setpoint and Slider

 Supported parameters:

-Important note: While step=1 is consistent with openHAB’s default, it often results in too many steps (e.g., 100 steps for a range of 0–100), which is impractical for wearable interfaces.
+Important note: While the default step=1 is consistent with openHAB’s default, it often results in too many steps (e.g., 100 steps for a range of 0–100), which is impractical for wearable interfaces.
 Increasing step to 10 reduces the number of steps to 10, making interaction much more manageable.

 Example configuration: